-Origin: Vastu, which is thousands of years older than Feng Shui, is where the principles of Feng Shui originate
+Origin: Vastu Shastra, which is thousands of years older than Feng Shui, is where the principles of Feng Shui originates from.

-Basis: Both Vastu Shastra and Feng Shui practices word around powerful cosmic energies.
+Basis: Both Vastu Shastra and Feng Shui practices are based around powerful cosmic energies.
 One of the major elements in both practices is that it is backed by mathematical calculations.

-Chi and Prana: Just like the philosophies of Feng Shui are created around the flow of energy, called Chi in Chinese culture and Prana (life) in Hindu culture for Vastu.
+Chi and Prana: The philosophies of Feng Shui are created around the flow of energy, called Chi in Chinese culture and Prana (life) in Hindu culture for Vastu Shastra.

 Vastu vs Feng Shui: The Differences